 Step four: Provide task lighting for all employees.

-This one is fairly simple.
-Just provide lighting at each workstation that each employee can control on their own.
-This gives each employee control over how much light they need to complete their task, improves their mood and reduces eye strain.
+This one is fairly straightforward.
+You can simply provide lighting at each workstation that allows each employee fullcontrol.
+This gives every employee flexibility to control how much light they need to complete their tasks, improving moods and reducing eye strain.

 Step five: Expose workers to natural light.